 - Coat the bottom of a skillet lightly with oil and heat until hot.
 Cook the shrimp on both sides until they have turned opaque and the shells have curled.
 This will only take a few minutes.
 Remove from the pan.

 - Add the sauce to the bottom of the pan and nestle the shrimp into the sauce.
+Add salt and fresh cracked pepper to taste.
 Garnish with chopped parsley and serve with some good crusty bread.

 Make it your own ~